jivthesh/jivthesh/README.md

 ----
 <img src="https://github.com/jivthesh/jivthesh/blob/master/image/python.png" align="right" height="250" />

-I am Jivthesh, an exuberant tech enthusiast, programmer who is passionate about Data Science :bar_chart:, Pythonic programming :snake:, and open source :octocat:.
+I am **Jivthesh**, an exuberant tech enthusiast, programmer who is passionate about Data Science :bar_chart:, Pythonic programming :snake:, and open source :octocat:.
 I love to learn and contribute in any and every possible way.
 Even though I am not an impeccable programmer, I love the world of coding.
 I am trying to create magic with 0's and 1's.

 - 🔭 I’m an undergraduate.